google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ### Test it

-Test the block generator by adding an array to your onscreen blocks and populating it.
+Test the block generator by adding an array to the onscreen blocks and populating it.

-What code does it generate if you have no inputs?
+What code does it generate if there are no inputs?

-What if you have five inputs, one of which is empty?
+What if there are five inputs, one of which is empty?

 ## Object block generator

-In this section you will write the generator for the `object` block.
-You will learn how to use `statementToCode`.
+This section will write the generator for the `object` block and will demonstrate how to use `statementToCode`.

 The `object` block generates code for a JSON Object.
 It has a single statement input, in which member blocks may be stacked.